Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 Introduction to SSRIs and Lucid Dreaming

 SSRIs, or selective serotonin reuptake inhibitors, are a class of medications commonly used to treat depression and anxiety.
-They work by blocking the reuptake of serotonin which means less serotonin is absorbed by nerve cells and more becomes available for sending messages (think of neurons sending little sparks of electricity).
+They work by blocking the reuptake of serotonin which means less serotonin is absorbed by nerve cells and MORE becomes available for sending messages (think of neurons sending little sparks of electricity).

-I have discussed lucid dreaming in many posts on this website now but this is an interesting branch of this – how neurotransmitter activity affects lucid dreams.
-I’m kind of against pharmaceuticals if I’m really being honest but I think many taking SSRIs will be wondering about this as I’m sure many do find these increase the likelihood of lucid and vivid dreams.
+I’m really against pharmaceuticals in general if I’m really being honest but I think many taking SSRIs will be wondering about this – as I’m sure many do find these increase the likelihood of lucid and vivid dreams.

 So What are SSRIs and How Do They Work?

-But nonetheless let’s keep to the topic.
+But nonetheless let’s keep to the topic about SSRIS and Lucid Dreams.

-Secondly, lucid dreaming itself has been suggested to have therapeutic benefits for mental health.
+Lucid dreaming itself has been suggested to have therapeutic benefits for mental health.
 It can provide individuals with a sense of control and empowerment and may be used as a tool for exploring and resolving emotional issues within the dream state.
-Anyone who has lucid dreams will know what the hype is all about but SERIOUSLY about taking SSRIs…

 The Science Behind SSRIs and Lucid Dreaming